openshift/enhancements/enhancements/microshift/lvms-topolvm-downstream-replacement.md

    [the documentation reference](https://github.com/openshift/microshift/blob/main/docs/contributor/storage/configuration.md).
 2. Software runs, time passes.
 3. Edge device administrator updates the host to run MicroShift 4.17.
-   * For ostree-based systems, the host is automatically rebooted as part of the update process.
-   * For RPM-based systems, the user must reboot the host after the software update is completed.
 4. Edge device restarts.
 5. MicroShift restarts.
 6. MicroShift removes the old TopoLVM deployment without removing the CRDs.